merely-useful/r-rse/r-rse/course-design.md

     - Unit test (with testthat)
     - Code coverage (with covr)
     - With devtools
+      - From cwickham: Are our learners already OK with debugging?
+E.g. I'm thinking about Jenny Bryan's Object of closure is not sub-settable keynote, where unit tests are the last strategy she covers, do we assume the learners already know the earlier strategies?

 - Build management
     - With devtools
     - Maybe with drake?
+      - cwickham: My knowledge of drake is minimal...for some reason I've thought about it more as a tool for automating data pipelines.
     - Pre-push running test, build, and check
     - Continuous integration using Travis and/or GitHub Actions and AppVeyor (for Windows building)